 12+ years as a mentor and mentor trainer/supervisor for Bay Area rites of passage program

-Stepping Stones Project is a non-profit that addresses the developmental needs of today’s youth by providing extended group mentoring and nature-based experiences, helping them to develop a strong sense of self, a solid internal compass to navigate life’s challenges, and a deep connection to nature.
+Stepping Stones Project was a non-profit that addressed the developmental needs of today’s youth by providing extended group mentoring and nature-based experiences, helping them to develop a strong sense of self, a solid internal compass to navigate life’s challenges, and a deep connection to nature.
 Over the years, I've worn many different hats within the organization.
-I currently volunteer my time training and supervising leaders as well as developing curriculum.
+Before the organization ended in 2021 I volunteered my time training and supervising leaders as well as developing curriculum.

 Below is a collection of testimonials and recommendations both from my private and organizational work and from the broader scope of my professional community.

 I hope you know that you have contributed greatly to assist (my son) on his path.
 I could not be happier.
 Thank you again.
 Put this in your column of lives changed. -Parent